JoseLomeliRdz/automatic-mast-system/README.md

 Files:

 scripts:
-HMI.py - It's the script that runs the HMI for the system, "translate" the graphic signals to instructions that are sent thru the serial port to arduino in order to execute that action.
+HMI.py - It's the script that runs the HMI for the system, "translate" the graphic signals to instructions that are sent thru the serial port to arduino in order to execute that action. <br />
-HMI.ui - The .ui file it's the QtDesigner file that it's loaded in the HMI.py script in order to create the HMI mast_main.ino - It's the script that it's loaded to the Arduino Mega, we have the Mast Class that contains all the functions to control the movements and scanning of the mast system.
+HMI.ui - The .ui file it's the QtDesigner file that it's loaded in the HMI.py script in order to create the HMI.<br />
+mast_main.ino - It's the script that it's loaded to the Arduino Mega, we have the Mast Class that contains all the functions to control the movements and scanning of the mast system.

 venv: